S: Crisis management (responding resiliently to natural disasters, infections and other crises)

 To strengthen the Group’s ability to respond to crises, we will continuously improve our efforts to reduce our risks and, in the event of an emergency, minimize damage and loss and restore operations promptly.

-Responsible Executive (as of April 2022)
+Responsible executive (as of April 2023)

-Director, Corporate Officer and Vice President of Corporate Headquarters
+Corporate Officer and Vice President of Corporate Headquarters

-Activity promotion system (as of April 2021)
+Action promotion system (as of April 2023)

 The Crisis Management Committee has been specially established under the Executive Committee.
 In accordance with crisis management regulations, we have formed a crisis management system supervised by the head of crisis management (the Vice President of Corporate Headquarters).
 For each major type of potential crisis that may seriously impact the Group, crisis management leaders have been appointed to create individual management manuals and establish measures for both normal times and in case of emergency.